eilandert/dockerized/aptly/README.md

 1) pull the docker
 2) bind a local dir to /aptly
 3) start docker
-4) put your gpg keys in /aptly/gnupg
+4) put your public sshkey in /aptly/ssh
-5) put your public sshkey in /aptly/ssh
+5) put your gpg keys in /aptly/gnupg
-6) gpg --output /aptly/repo/public/key.pub --armor --export <YOUR GPG ID HERE>
+6) create a public key, cmd: ssh aptly@localhost "gpg --output /aptly/repo/public/key.pub --armor --export <YOUR GPG ID HERE>"
 7) create a repo, cmd: ssh aptly@localhost "aptly repo create -distribution=focal -component=main focal"
-8) publish the repo, cmd: ssh aptly@localhost "aptly publish update focal"
+8) publish the repo, cmd: ssh aptly@localhost "aptly publish update focal" -
 9) upload your debs and .changes files with scp (or rsync), cmd: scp *deb *changes aptly@localhost:incoming
 10) process the debs, cmd: ssh aptly@localhost "aptly repo include ~/incoming"
 11) publish the repo, cmd: ssh aptly@localhost "aptly publish update focal"

 You should automate steps 9-11 in your buildscripts

+On docker restart aptly will cleanup the database, the accessrights will be set to user aptly and nginx will start for webaccess.

 Environment:
   - TZ=Europe/Amsterdam